richardstartin/richardstartin.github.io/_posts/2020-01-03-maximum-likelihood-estimation.md

 If this had been the normal distribution, with mean $\mu$ and standard deviation $\sigma$, the procedure would have been a little bit more complicated.
-The log likelihood would have been differentiated with respect to $\mu$ and $\sigma$ separately, leaving a simultaneous equation to solve.
+The log likelihood would have been differentiated with respect to $\mu$ and $\sigma$ separately, leaving simultaneous equations to solve.
 For other distributions, this process requires numerical solution.

 #### Sanity Check